silanthro/stores-client/content/docs/cookbook/get-todoist-tasks.md

 updatedAt: 2025-04-03
 ---

-# Getting things done with a Todoist agent
+# Getting tasks from Todoist

 We all dream to have our own AI personal assistant someday.
 While the perfect AI assistant might still be far away, we can build simple AI agents that work with Todoist today.

-In this simple example, our AI agent has tools to do the following with our Todoist account:
+In this simple example, our AI agent has [tools to do the following with our Todoist account](https://github.com/silanthro/todoist):

 - Get tasks
 - Create tasks